Sessions API Reference¶

 )

-The SessionManager automatically persists the returned session record to the SessionStore.
-Sessions follow a 7-day TTL by default -- if the seller does not specify an expires_at, the manager uses its own 7-day fallback.
+The manager persists the returned session record to the SessionStore automatically.
+Sessions follow a 7-day TTL by default.

 session_id = await manager.get_or_create_session(